porglezomp-misc/mgattozzi.github.io/_posts/2016-10-15-rust-haskell.md

 ```

 The important things to note here are that we need to set
-other-extensions to have the `ForeignFunctionInterface` used for GHC.
+`other-extensions` to have the `ForeignFunctionInterface` used for GHC.
 Also look at the flags used:

-- dynamic tells GHC that we want a dynamic library
+- `-dynamic` tells GHC that we want a dynamic library
-- fPIC is also necessary because of the need for Position Independent Code
+- `-fPIC` is also necessary because of the need for Position Independent Code
-- lHSrst-ghc8.0.1 is telling GHC to link in the rst library which we
+- `-lHSrst-ghc8.0.1` is telling GHC to link in the rst library which we
   need for our code to work in other places.
 It's tied to the version of
   the compiler you use.
 Just change the last few numbers to the version
   you're using for this to work.
 However, at the time of writing
   I haven't tested this against other versions.
-- o libhs.so is just telling the compiler to stick it in the output file
+- `-o libhs.so` is just telling the compiler to stick it in the output file
-  libhs.so in the main top of the library directory.
+  `libhs.so` in the main top of the library directory.
 This is nice for
   reproducible builds in our code rather than digging through
-  .stack-work for the library.
+  `.stack-work` for the library.

 Okay one last thing for the code to work.
 Open up stack.yaml and change
 the line extra-deps to the following: